Pivotal-Data-Engineering/embedded-pg-booty/README.md

-# A simple example to illustrate using an embedded PostgreSQL with a Spring Boot REST app
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br># A simple example to illustrate using an embedded PostgreSQL with a Spring Boot REST app

 ## How to build and deploy to Cloud Foundry
 * `./gradlew clean build`